MicrosoftDocs/mixed-reality/world-locking-tools/Documentation/Concepts/Advanced/Architecture/FrozenWorldDLL.md

 ### Accessing the most significant anchor

-Get or set the most significant anchor, i.e. the anchor whose pose relative to the head is currently known best (only SPONGY and FROZEN snapshots):
+Get or set the most significant anchor, that is, the anchor whose pose relative to the head is currently known best (only SPONGY and FROZEN snapshots):

 ```cpp
 void FrozenWorld_GetMostSignificantAnchorId(